LOADING ...

 as an actor, director, producer and voice-over

-relying on that Canadian voice of his
+relying on that husky Canadian of his

-Sgt. in the gumbo pot
+Sgt.
+Pepper in the pot

 Take it Ricky

-Hi I'm Bennett, Jimmy's colleague roommate and
+Hi I'm Rick Bennett, Jimmy's colleague and

 Buffett, The Beatles and Bourbon Street